Guide General

 • Break-even analysis between flat and scaled fees

-• Consider inter-RIR transfer possibilities
+• Consider inter-RIR transfer possibilities (including new AFRINIC routes)

 • Assess IPv6 deployment plans and incentives